zirkeltraining/scantoy/README.md

 * enable the check box "MIDI" in the config
 * run a MIDI synth on the machine that runs the web page. e.g. on a Mac, try GarageBand witha synth track.
 You may need to route the MIDI signals to your synth, e.g. on a mac via the Audio/MIDI control panel.
 * You can see if MIDI is connected in the developer console of the web page.
 (F12)

+Still to do:
+* UI  on mobile devices is hard to use, not responsive enough
+* firmware to forward the values over the microbit radio (from a second microbit tethered to the first)
+* universal receiver firmware for a third microbit to receive via radio and filter for a specific ID

+Simple setup:
+uses 1 mobile and 1 microbit.
+* webpage is running on a cheap tablet or mobile, connected to permanent power
+* microbit 1 is the bluetooth receiver.
+The webpage connects to it and the microbit immediately drives relays connected to it

+Full setup:
+uses 1 mobile and 3 to _many_ microbits. (not clear how many are supported, probably 10 to 30)
+* webpage is running on a cheap tablet or mobile, connected to permanent power
+* local MIDI synth does (optional) sonification
+* microbit 1 is the bluetooth receiver.
+The webpage connects to it and the microbit sends the received bluetooth string via serial cable (TX/RX lines) to microbit 2
+* microbit 2 is the radio relay. it forwards the data from microbit 1 over the microbit radio
+* microbits 3 to n receive the data over the microbit radio and immediately drive relays connected to them.